 I’ve tried to offer a quick synopsis of each.
 If you know of a specific work you feel should be on this page, PLEASE leave a comment with the title and a brief summary, I will be glad to add it and credit you.
 I always respond to all queries/comments.
 This list will continue to grow, so check back often.

-Horatio Alger, Jr. (1883).
+Alger, Jr, Horatio.
+(1883).
 Abraham Lincoln, The Backwoods Boy; or, How a Young Railsplitter Became President New York, NY: John R. Anderson & Henry S. Allen.

 Alger wrote about well-behaved boys, who rose from “rags to respectability,” & he believed Lincoln to be a sterling example.
-Beware, his facts are skewed to show Lincoln as a well-behaved youth.
+Beware, he skewed his facts to portray Lincoln as such.

 Andrews, Mary Raymond Shipman (1909).
 The Perfect Tribute.
 New York, NY: Charles Scribner’s Sons.

 This is a 49-page novel of Lincoln’s trip to Gettysburg, PA, his speech, and the aftermath.
-It’s a bit melodramatic but also a heart-warming little story.
+It’s a bit melodramatic, but it offers a heart-warming, little story.